TnTech-ECE/Spring2024-Base-Modular-Robot/Documentation/Signoffs/Nav-Microcontroller-Signoff.md

 # Arduino Signoff

 ## Functionality
 The microcontroller susbystem will provide the computing power needed to read in sensor data, filter the data as needed, and send the resulting values to the master control subsystem via serial communication.
+The data in the master control will help navigate the robot across the arena.

 ----
 ## Reach Goals